 Visitors can walk along the 1.6 mile trail and around historical buildings, such as the barrack and mess hall in Block 22 on a self-guided-tour from sunrise to sunset.
 There are outdoor exhibits on the trail allowing visitors to learn more about life at Minidoka and the history of why Americans were imprisoned by their own country during WWII.
 Please be aware of safety issues at the site regarding the wildlife as there are bees, snakes, and other animals.

 Please check back before you visit as schedules may change.

 Visiting Minidoka Today

 For information or tours about the Bainbridge Island unit in Washington contact the Bainbridge Island Historical Society at 206- 842-2773 or go to bainbridgehistory.org.
-The memorial is a joint effort of the historical society and Bainbridge Island Exclusion Memorial Association, Bainbridge Island Japanese American Committee, and City of Bainbridge Island.
-Klondike Gold Rush National Historic Site, Seattle, Washington, provides National Park Service administrative assistance.
+The memorial is a joint effort of the historical museum and Bainbridge Island Japanese American Exclusion Memorial Association, Bainbridge Island Japanese American Community, and Bainbridge Island Metropolitan Park and Recreation District.
+Klondike Gold Rush National Historical Park, Seattle, Washington, provides National Park Service administrative assistance.

 NPS Passport Stamps